tgrigera/COVIDm/model_desc/README.tex.md

 give a line with the values at time 0, additional lines with different times are only given if changes are desired.

-Finally, as in the SEEIIR model above, the population is initialized to all S, so infected individuals must be introduced in order to start the epidemic.
+As in the SEEIIR model above, the population is initialized to all S, so infected individuals must be introduced in order to start the epidemic.
 The external infections are read from a two-column [file](./imported_infections.dat) giving time and number of imported